pengzhao-intel/xetla/media/docs/construct_a_gemm.md

 In this document, we will demonstrate how to construct a General Matrix Multiply (GEMM) operation using the XeTLA API, both at the kernel and workgroup levels.
 Additionally, we will explore the relationship between the GEMM shape and other relevant parameters, as well as when to employ the `splitK` or `streamK` algorithms.

 As shown in the diagram below, each workgroup will calculate a sub-matrix, represented by the blue box in output C. Subsequently, this sub-matrix will be continuously divided into multiple tiles, with dimensions `sg_tile_n` by `sg_tile_m`.
 These tiles will then be assigned to subgroups.
-Finally, these tile operations will be mapped to the actual hardware instructions, such as `2d load` and `mma`.
+Finally, these tile operations will be mapped to the actual hardware instructions, such as `load` , `store` and `mma`.

 ![ALT](/media/docs/dom.jpg "GEMM decomposition by workgroup and subgroup")